LED Strip Lights: Transform Your Spaces

 Sometimes known as ‘fast connectors’, these are easily applied by hand and will connect LED strip lights in seconds.

-Alternatively, you can use a soldering iron to permanently affix two more strip lights to one another.
+Alternatively, you can use a soldering iron to affix two more strip lights to one another permanently.
 If you’re using an aluminium profile to house your LED light bulbs, for example, there may not be enough room to use a fast connector clip.
 By using a soldering iron, however, you can ensure that the strip lights are safely joined together and work as one unit.
+This method works well if you're doing an LED strip under cabinet lighting!

 If you’re going to join LED strip lights, be sure to factor this in when you’re choosing which LED driver to use.
 The more strip lights that are connected, the more power they will require.
 Before you get started, make sure that the LED driver you’ll be using is capable of powering multiple strip lights.